ivanrodriguezfernandez/clinic/VERTICAL_SLICING.md

 export { ClinicController } from './presentation/ClinicController';
 ```

-## Migration Path

-If migrating from layered architecture:

-1. Create `src/features/` directory
+## How This Project is Organized

+This project already follows vertical slicing with modules:

-2. Create subdirectories for each feature (clinic, patient, sample)
+1. Each module (clinic, patient, sample) is self-contained
-3. Move domain entities to `features/{feature}/domain/`
-4. Move use cases to `features/{feature}/application/`
-5. Move repositories to `features/{feature}/infrastructure/`
-6. Move controllers/routes to `features/{feature}/presentation/`
-7. Move tests to `features/{feature}/__tests__/`
-8. Create `shared/` for cross-cutting concerns
-9. Update imports and exports
-10. Update Container to use new structure
+2. Shared utilities are in `src/shared/`
+3. Global container wires all modules in `src/Container.ts`
+4. Tests are organized in `tests/` directory
+5. Each module exports its public API via `index.ts`

 ## Advantages Over Layered Architecture